patrikx3/html-pdf/README.md

 ---

-### 🖥️ Server Availability
-Our server may occasionally be down, but please be patient.
-Typically, it will be back online within 15-30 minutes.
-We appreciate your understanding.

----

 ### 🌍 About My Domains
-All my domains, including [patrikx3.com](https://patrikx3.com), [corifeus.hu](https://corifeus.hu), and [corifeus.com](https://corifeus.com), are developed in my spare time.
+All my domains, including [patrikx3.com](https://patrikx3.com), [corifeus.eu](https://corifeus.eu), and [corifeus.com](https://corifeus.com), are developed in my spare time.
 While you may encounter minor errors, the sites are generally stable and fully functional.

 ---